anam-org/anam-examples/teaching-assistant/README.md

 # Anam AI Sales Coach Example

 This application demonstrates how to integrate and utilize the Anam AI Avatar SDK to create an interactive language teaching experience.
-The avatar ca  teach multiple languages and serves as a reference for engineers exploring the SDK's capabilities.
+The avatar can teach multiple languages and serves as a reference for engineers exploring the SDK's capabilities.
 For more in-depth information on the Anam client's capabilities, you can find its documentation [here](https://www.npmjs.com/package/@anam-ai/js-sdk).

 ## Table of Contents